nrkno/core-components/packages/core-suggest/readme.md

 Release 1.3.0 introduced screen reader notifications for the following scenarios:

-- Suggestions become visible to the user, message defaults to `Forslag vises`.
+- Suggestions become visible to the user, e.g. input is focused or selected input receives lazy-loaded items.
+Message defaults to `{{value}} Forslag vises`.
-- The number of suggestions are announced when it changes, message defaults to `{{value}} forslag`.
+- The number of suggestions are announced when it changes, e.g. when filtering or async update.
+Message defaults to `{{value}} forslag vises`.
-- When no suggestions remain, message defaults to `Ingen forslag`.
+- When no suggestions remain due to filtering.
+Message defaults to `Ingen forslag vises`.
+- `textContent` is displayed, e.g. load/error state in [ajax example](#examples-plain-js--ajax). `textContent` within core-suggest element is trimmed and sent to screen reader when `data-sr-read-text-content`-attribute is present

 Norwegian language is used by default, but the content can be changed by setting the appropriate [attributes](#aria-live)